SK090shan/pahana_edu_portal/README.md

     -   In Eclipse, right-click the project -> **Maven -> Update Project**.
     -   Configure an Apache Tomcat 11.0 server in Eclipse.
     -   Right-click the project -> **Run As -> Run on Server**.
-    -   The application will be accessible at `http://localhost:8080/PahanaEduV2/`.
+    -   The application will be accessible at `http://localhost:8080/PahanaEducation/`.

----

-## References

-Fowler, M. (2004) *UML Distilled: A Brief Guide to the Standard Object Modeling Language*.
-3rd edn.
-Boston: Addison-Wesley Professional.

-Gamma, E., Helm, R., Johnson, R. and Vlissides, J. (1994) *Design Patterns: Elements of Reusable Object-Oriented Software*.
-Boston: Addison-Wesley Professional.

-Sommerville, I. (2016) *Software Engineering*.
-10th edn.
-Harlow: Pearson.